-Have you ever wanted to be able to create a more customized export of your WooCommerce customer data?
-Maybe there is only a certain type of customer information that you want to export or you want to export only a section of your customer list.
-In this article, I’m going to show you how to create custom WooCommerce exports of your customer data (in a CSV format) with the help of the Users Insights custom export feature.
+Have you ever wanted to be able to create a custom export of your WooCommerce customer data?
+Maybe there is only a certain type of customer information that you want to export, or you want to export only a section of your customer list.
+In this article, we will show you how to create custom WooCommerce exports of your customer data (in a CSV format) with the help of the Users Insights custom export feature.

-The custom export functionality of Users Insights gives you the option to export an already segmented list of your customers.
-You also have the option to choose the fields that are going to be included in the exported file.
+The custom export functionality of Users Insights gives you the option to export WooCommerce customers from an already segmented list.
+You also have the option to choose the fields that will be included in the exported file.

 Why create a custom customer export